Indubitably, there is nothing advenient of evil that could be deemed rational, when it is beyond the explanatory concept of mere human comprehension.

 I presumed that I had seen my fair share of absolute conveniences and was a man of a pleasantry and impeccable charm, until my convivial encounter with the charming Miss Lemelle.

-Scandalous rumors afterwards would circulate of my debauchery and peccant iniquities that were not appropriate with the conduct of a gentleman of my stature.
+Scandalous rumors afterward would circulate of my debauchery and peccant iniquities that were not appropriate with the conduct of a gentleman of my stature.

 In the matter of weeks, the evil eye had tried to control completely my every action.
 My mental faculties were being inhibited by the merciless eye and the repetitive voice.